nms-scribe/cosmopoeia/idea.md

 [ ] Add a spheremode option which causes points to be generated at higher spacing at higher latitudes and changes how distance and area are calculated where that's important.
     [ ] RasterBounds::pixels_to_coords and coords_to_pixels -- make sure these are calculated correctly for spheremode
     [ ] I may need to bring in my own delaunay algorithm.
 First, I wouldn't need to collect points into a geometry.
 But second, when I add sphere_mode, the changes to the distance formula might change.
 Third, I might be able to remove an array collection step in there, before generating voronoi.
 Not sure.
+[ ] For schema documentation: If an enum type is an object, internally tagged, it should go into the definitions instead.
+Name it with the path to the enum from the parent.
+This is especially true for Recipe Set, where it would be nice to have a separate list of tasks.
 [ ] More informational error handling: Make user of the following to add in information about where errors occur.
     * https://doc.rust-lang.org/std/macro.module_path.html
     * https://doc.rust-lang.org/std/macro.line.html